vellamike/311/README.md

 #WARNING

-Most of the code here has highly-experimental prototype status, I would not advise anyone to use this codebase for educational purposes.
+Most of the code here has highly-experimental prototype status, It was written as a one-off for the competition and to help BD and MV learn about sklearn and Pandas.
+I would not advise anyone to use this codebase for educational purposes.

 # Things to try
 In order of subjective importance (i.e. expected score improvement / implementation time.)